 Scroll away through Smashing Magazine’s running list of freebies for a little-but-lovely selection of professionally vetted graphics.
 (Also nice: the titles of many posts let you know whether the goodies are available as PNG files.)
 We have a hard time picking favorites, so maybe you should head over there and decide for yourself.

-As a bonus, although there’s a lot of variety among the licenses for Smashing Magazine’s free resources, the two collections linked above are approved for commercial and personal use, and do not require attribution.
+As a bonus, although there’s a lot of variety among the licenses for Smashing Magazine’s free resources, the two folders linked above are approved for commercial and personal use, and do not require attribution.
 Score!

 The icons tab in Freepik offers images ranging from practical (credit cards, social media icons) to fanciful (cupcakes, paper planes) to just plain funny (dance parties).
 Each icon features options to change the size and color before you download.